 If so, how many young boys should die for us to pull the plug on this entire operation?
 Is 3000 enough?
 Is 1 good enough?

-Let us take #brideprice (also called i-#Lobola in South Africa where I’m from) for example: It is an ancient tradition that is practiced all across #Africa.
-In #Uganda it is even part of civilian laws, where there are cases whereby men demand their bride price back in case of divorce after 10-20years of marriage, after a woman has given birth to children and mostly suffered abuse at the hands of her husband.
+Let us take brideprice (also called i-Lobola in South Africa where I’m from) for example: It is an ancient tradition that is practiced all across Africa.
+In Uganda it is even part of law, where there are cases whereby men demand their bride price back in case of divorce after 10-20years of marriage, after a woman has given birth to children and mostly suffered abuse at the hands of her husband.

 Yet, a woman’s worth is in who she is, not who men say she is.
 And this is also true for a man, their power lies in who they are, not what women say they are.
 This underlying consciousness or mentality is often translated in business and other areas of a person’s life.
 One of the professors during my Aerospace MBA here in France, said that for a woman to succeed in business she needs a male mentor, which is off course another way of saying that women need to be validated by men.
 A mentor can be either male or female, a mentor depends on an individual role model.
 Women who know who they are, reach greater heights.
 We need more and more women to lean in all fields of artistry.